 1747

 The Wright Tavern was built in 1747 and operated as a place where people gathered, debated and engaged in actions to protect their rights.
 It is one of the few buildings in Concord that has remained fundamentally unchanged.
-The Wright Tavern also played host to a several notable events.
+The Wright Tavern also played host to several notable events.

 1774